 Auburn Tigers Logo

 In the updated version, there is no longer an animal – only two intersecting symbols in the form of a monogram.
-“AU” is superimposed on each other.
-They are placed in strict sequence, as they are read: in the foreground – “A,” in the background – “U.” Painted in the official colors of the sports department – orange (burnt orange) and dark blue.
+“AU” is superimposed on the other.
+They are placed in strict sequence, as they are read: in the foreground, “A”; in the background, “U.” Painted in the official colors of the sports department: orange (burnt orange) and dark blue.

 Football, Baseball, Basketball

-The debut of the football team took place in 1982.
+The football team’s debut was in 1982.
 It currently boasts 12 winning seasons.
 Won 12 conference championships and eight more in the NCAA Division.
-He plays his home games on the field at the Jordan-Hare Stadium.
-He was trained under the guidance of Gus Malzahn.
+It plays its home games on the field at Jordan-Hare Stadium.
+It was trained under Gus Malzahn.

 The baseball team appeared at the university in 1895.
-By the fall of 2019, she already had 6 won SEC tournaments and 3 SEC Tournament championships in her arsenal.
+By the fall of 2019, it already had 6 SEC tournaments and 3 SEC Tournament championships in its arsenal.
 Held 22 competitions as part of the NCAA Regionals and reached the CWS (College World Series) 5 times.

-The initial season of the men’s basketball team kicked off in 1906.
-She won 4 SEC Regular Season Championships and 2 SEC Tournament.
-The female line-up appeared in 1972 and was no less successful.
-He has five victories in the regular SEC competitions and 4 in the SEC Tournament.
+The men’s basketball team’s inaugural season began in 1906.
+She won 4 SEC Regular Season Championships and 2 SEC Tournaments.
+The women’s team made its debut in 1972 and was no less successful.
+It has 5 victories in regular SEC competition and 4 in the SEC Tournament.

 Font and Colors